Breizhtorm/Contact-Form-7-Signature-Addon/readme.txt

 This plugin adds a new field type to the Contact Form 7 plugin and allows users to add an handwritten signature to the message via a signature pad.
 The plugin uses Szymon Nowak's great Javascript library (https://github.com/szimek/signature_pad).

 = News =
-* Version 3 is out, allowing signatures to be send as attachments (security first!).
-See installation section for more details.
-* You can now change a field's color !
-See FAQ to know how.
+* Version 4 is out, with a major technical refactoring of the plugin, making it easier for me to maintain it and to bring new features.
+Developers, please see FAQ to know what changed.

 = Compatibility =
-In its latest version (3.2+), this plugin requires version 4.6 or higher of the "Contact Form 7" plugin.
+In its latest versions (3.2+), this plugin requires version 4.6 or higher of the "Contact Form 7" plugin.
 The signature pad should work on almost every modern web and mobile browser (IE9+, ...).

 = Installation / Support =